Ranjithkumar/ranjithkumar.github.io/source/_posts/2010-03-07-ordinalize-in-rails.markdown

 for example, I wanna display like this Mon, 7th April

-Rails has inbuilt function - "ordinalize"
+Rails has inbuilt function - "ordinalize"<!--more-->

 It turns a number into an ordinal string used to denote the position in an ordered sequence such as 1st, 2nd, 3rd, 4th